 If there is no movement or noise, follow the C-A-B guidelines below for a child under age 1 (excluding newborns, which includes children up to 4 weeks old).

+Prevention of injury is the best way to care for children.
 Never misjudge what children can do.
 Children can move fast and pick up things more than they think they can.
 Squirming and climbing are to be predicted.
 Utilize safety belts on high chairs and strollers regularly.
 Select toys for children according to their age.
 Heavy and fragile toys should be avoided for small children.
-Build a safe environment and supervise children keenly.4 Injury is a general reason for morbidity and death in children, however, appropriate and timely first aid can help reduce this trend.6
+Build a safe environment and supervise children keenly.4 Injury is a general reason for death in children, however, prevention of injury and appropriate and timely first aid can help reduce this trend.6